aunefyren/poenskelisten/README.md

 - Wish claiming.
 Someone can claim a gift on a wishlist they are allowed to see.
 Anyone else who can see that wishlist then knows that gift idea is taken.
 The owner can't see this of course.

 Known issues:
-- There currently is no admin interface to add invitation codes
 - Can't add additional wishlist owners
-- Can't edit group/wishlist/wish details
 - UI can be a bit cluttered on smaller screens such as phones
-- Wishlist expiration is not utilized yet

 <br>
 <br>